 LANSDOWNE BRIDGE REPLACEMENT

-In the first week of February 2019, a milestone was reached when a 250-tonne crane was brought to site and the team successfully installed 30 precast concrete girders ranging from 12m to 15m in length and weighing up to 23 tonnes, marking the half-way point to project completion.
-Works has already commenced on the approach roads, with the remaining works including constructing retaining walls, backfilling bridge abutments, construction of bridge deck and all associated landscaping work to follow.
+The major milestone for the project was in February of 2019 when a 250-tonne crane was brought to site and the team successfully installed 30 precast concrete girders ranging from 12m to 15m in length and weighing up to 23 tonnes.

-The new bridge and approaches will provide a number of additional features and benefits to the road bridge users including, but not limited to, eliminating potential lead contamination of the waterway from deteriorating paintwork on the bridge, minimising disruption to the community by decreasing frequent bridge closures for maintenance work and significantly improving road safety.
-The bridge will provide an invaluable piece of infrastructure to the Goulburn community.
+The new bridge and approaches provided a number of additional features and benefits to the road bridge users including, but not limited to, eliminating potential lead contamination of the waterway from deteriorating paintwork on the bridge, minimising disruption to the community by decreasing frequent bridge closures for maintenance work and significantly improving road safety.
+The construction of the new Lansdowne Bridge in 2019 has provided an invaluable piece of infrastructure to the Goulburn community.